offsoc/forgejo/options/setting/config-cheat-sheet.md

 ### <a name="git.config" href="#git.config">Git config</a>
 Git config options.
 This section only does "set" config, a removed config key from this section won't be removed from git config automatically.
-The format is `some.configKey = value`:
+The format is `some.configKey = value`.

 ```ini
 [git.config]